cloudmesh/classes/docs/source/overview.rst

 In case you elect a programming project we will assume that you are familiar with the programming languages required as part of the project you suggest.
-We will limit the languages to Python, Java, and JavaScript.
+We will limit the languages to Python and JavaScript if you like to do interactive vizulisation.
 If you do not know the required technologies, we will expect you to learn it outside of class.
-For example, Python has a reputation for being easy to learn, and those with strong programming background in another general-purpose programming language (like C/C++, Java, Ruby, etc.) can learn it within a few days.
+For example, Python has a reputation for being easy to learn, and those with strong programming background in another general-purpose programming language (like C/C++, Java, Ruby, etc.) can learn it within a few hours to days dependent on experience level.
 Please consult the instructor if you have concerns about your programming background.
-In addition, we may encounter math of various kinds, including linear 1 algebra, probability theory, and basic calculus.
-We students with limited math backgrounds may need to do additional reading outside of class.
+In addition, we may encounter math of various kinds, including linear algebra, probability theory, and basic calculus.
+We expect that you know them on an elementary level.
+Students with limited math backgrounds may need to do additional reading outside of class.

 In case you are interested in further development of cloudmesh for big data strong Python or JavaScript experience is needed.

 Learning Outcomes